 Highlights around the grounds include a wooden pole that stands where Andrew Crosse installed a pole as part of his electricity experiments.
 Children will probably be most impressed by The Folly, a summerhouse built in the shape of a medieval castle.
 A short walk through woodland from the Folly is the Serpentine Lake, and at the end of the lake is a boathouse, which, like the Folly, formed part of the original landscaping.
 A more modern feature is the Sky Glade, an open space made for lying back and gazing at the heavens.

-If you fancy something a bit more energetic, the National Trust website outlines a 6.5 mile walk on Broomfield Hill and Cothelstone, offering panoramic views over the Quantocks.
+If you fancy something a bit more energetic, the National Trust website outlines a 6.5-mile walk taking in Broomfield Hill and Cothelstone, offering panoramic views over the Quantocks.

 I found Fyne Court a delight.
 It is fascinating to see the picturesque grounds of a stately home without the stately home!
 The walking trails are easy and very enjoyable.
 Fyne Court makes for a very enjoyable day out in the country, in a wonderful historic landscape.
 Do take time to enjoy the small exhibit on Andrew Crosse in the visitor centre; the story his life at Fyne really makes the history of the place come alive.

 Address: Broomfield, Bridgwater, Somerset, England, TA5 2EQ